ptath/pi-badnetwork/README.md

 # pi-badnetwork
-Script to check network connection (and reboot Pi/specified service when it up)
+Script to check network connection (and reboot Pi/specified service when it up).

+Initially made for restart Homebridge when Wi-Fi restarts or connection lost, because it this situation iOS Home app stops working.
+Same problem exists with any hap-nodejs service.

 ## Installation
 One-line script: